Back-to-School Routines You Can Start Now!

 Ahh, summertime, when the alarm clock gets a break.
 However, those first weeks back at school can be bru-tal!
 So many kids come into school bleary-eyed and unfocused.

 [click_to_tweet tweet=”Set a bedtime and wake-up time just a bit earlier than when they are currently going to bed. ” quote=”Set a bedtime and wake-up time just a bit earlier than when they are currently going to bed. “]

 You can slowly get your kiddos ready for school wake-up times.
 Set a bedtime and wake-up time just a bit earlier than when they are currently going to bed.
 Each week (or every few days if school starts soon), move that bedtime and wake-up time 30 minutes earlier.
 While you may not get your teen up at 5:30 AM before school starts, those first few weeks back won’t be as much of a shock to the system.

-If implementing all these seem overwhelming, pick 1 or 2 that you think would make the most difference OR would be the easiest to put in place.
-Let me know how it goes in the comments below!
+If implementing all of these Back-to-School routines seems overwhelming, pick 1 or 2 that you think would make the most difference OR would be the easiest to put in place.